Ashan-Udara-Fernando/Food-Application/README.md

 1.Install Android Studio
 2.Clone the Repository
-•  Setup Firebase Realtime Database
+3.Setup Firebase Realtime Database
-• Create a Firebase-ProjectVisit Firebase Console and create a new project.
+# Create a Firebase-ProjectVisit Firebase Console and create a new project.
-• Enable Firebase Realtime Database: In your Firebase console, go to Realtime Database > Create Database > Select "Start in test mode" > Click Enable.
+# Enable Firebase Realtime Database: In your Firebase console, go to Realtime Database > Create Database > Select "Start in test mode" > Click Enable.
-• Import Sample Data: Download database_firebase.json.
+# Import Sample Data: Download database_firebase.json.

 4.Configure Firebase in Your App
-• Register Your App in Firebase:
+# Register Your App in Firebase:
         1.Go to Project Settings > Your Apps > Click                   Add App (Android).
         2.Enter your package name (e.g., com.yourname.grabgo).
-• Download & Add google-services.json
+# Download & Add google-services.json
         Download the google-services.json file and place it inside the /app directory.
-• Add Your SHA-1 Key
+# Add Your SHA-1 Key
         Copy the SHA-1 key and add it to Firebase Console under Android App Settings

 5. Add Dependencies